github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 ### `jobs.<job_id>.steps[*].shell`

 You can override the default shell settings in the runner's operating system using the `shell` keyword.
 You can use built-in `shell` keywords, or you can define a custom set of shell options.
 The shell command that is run internally executes a temporary file that contains the commands specified in the `run` keyword.
+Note that non-default shells do not use the `env` map.

 | Supported platform | `shell` parameter | Description | Command run internally |
 |--------------------|-------------------|-------------|------------------------|